Can Cops Get Life Insurance? They Sure Can...But There's More

 $6,458 Total Cost

-For Kevin, a policy with Empire Life will cost him 75% LESS per month than the cost of topping up his existing group benefits life insurance plan.
-A savings of $20,182 over 20 years!
+For Kevin, “a policy with Empire Life costs him 75% LESS per month than the cost of topping up his existing group benefits life insurance plan.
+A savings of $20,182 over 20 years! ”

 Option 2 - More Coverage

-Ok, Kevin’s pleasantly surprised at how affordable a $300k, 20 year term policy is.
-Now he wants to know how much will it cost him for $1 million of coverage?
-This was the amount he originally thought would make him sleep well at night knowing his family was protected.
+Kevin is pleasantly surprised at how affordable a $300k, 20-year term policy is.
+He wants to know how much it will cost him for $1 million of coverage.
+He originally thought this amount would allow him to sleep well at night, knowing his family was protected.

 Police Life Insurance, $300,000